-Drip irrigation system means a system of fixed pipes or hoses with emitters designed to apply water to plants slowly and under pressurized conditions at or below the soil surface.
+Drip irrigation system means a system of fixed pipes or hoses with emitters designed to apply water to plants slowly and under pressurized conditions at or below the soil surface without airborne streams or droplets.

 EAA means Edwards Aquifer Authority.